FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/utilities/openapi-diff/readme.md

 ### Usage with non-existent input path

-This is basic usage of the script where some specified input directories do not exist.
-Open a terminal, go to the ../utils directory and run command:
+This example shows basic usage of the script where some specified input directories do not exist.
+Open a terminal and '../utils' directory, and run the following command:

 ```console
 ./show_swagger_diff.sh -n non/existent/path